alangpierce/sucrase/README.md

 * **jsxFragmentPragma**: Fragment component, defaults to `React.Fragment`.

 ### Legacy CommonJS interop
-Two legacy modes can be used with the `import` tranform:
+Two legacy modes can be used with the `import` transform:
 * **enableLegacyTypeScriptModuleInterop**: Use the default TypeScript approach to CommonJS interop instead of assuming that TypeScript's `--esModuleInterop` flag is enabled.
 For example, if a CJS module exports a function, legacy